Young people and transition to adult life

 Each individual may be ready for this transition at different ages, however from a legal perspective a young person is considered an adult at 18 years of age.

 The team, along with colleagues, works closely with families and young people to support them through this transition period.
-The parent/carers fact sheet 'Guide to Transition' provides more details on the support offered.

 If you require a service throughout the transition period, referrals are through the most appropriate team: